Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Introduction

 In \cite{roy2016multi}, the authors co-optimize the resource utilization as well as the control performance of the system that relies on signals from sensors passed through the network.
 In \cite{minaeva2021control}, large-neighborhood search is used to improve control-wise properties of the schedules.

+Another domain is scheduling for cloud radio access networks.
+In \cite{guiraud2018,GuiraudS24}, the authors focus on periodic scheduling with a single period and uniform processing times of the messages.
+Especially in the latter, the no-buffering constraint complicates the problem.
+The authors provide a polynomial scheduling algorithm applicable, when the network load is sufficiently low, and a general greedy method used in other cases.

 Early work on offline scheduling for TTEthernet (an example of time-triggered ethernet) was presented in \cite{steiner2008ttethernet}.
 The authors studied several network topologies, including line topology, and used satisfiability modulo theories (SMT) solver in their proposed incremental workflow.
 Many papers emerged with the introduction of the TSN; see survey papers \cite{Stuber2023,Xue2024}.
-In the latter, the authors categorized several different methods and performed experimental comparisons.
+The authors categorized several methods and performed experimental comparisons in the latter.

 In \cite{serna2018tsnwindows}, the authors developed an SMT model to shorten gate control lists controlling the schedules; their length is a limited resource in practice.
-Characteristics of the real industrial networks were exploited in \cite{hellmanns2020industrial} to develop a two-stage scheduling method; authors were able to isolate parts of the problem and solve them independently of each other.
+Characteristics of the real industrial networks were exploited in \cite{hellmanns2020industrial} to develop a two-stage scheduling method; authors were able to isolate parts of the problem and solve them independently.
 The TSN formalism can be further extended to include, e.g., authentication, as is demonstrated in \cite{reusch2022tsnwithauth}.
-Cryptography keys are disclosed with a time delay, enabled by the TSN, so nodes of the network may authenticate themselves.
-In our previous TSN papers \cite{vlk2020enhancing,vlk2022largescale}, concentrating on a complete set of TSN requirements and tight time windows, we achieved very low utilization of the communication resources.
+The cryptography keys are disclosed with a time delay (enabled by the TSN) so that the network nodes can authenticate themselves.

-On the other hand, in \cite{hladik2020complexity}, where we presented a first-fit heuristic for a very similar problem (dedicated resources with soft constraints in the form of criteria instead of hard ones), we achieved nearly 100\% utilization of the resource.
+In \cite{vlk2020enhancing,vlk2022largescale}, the authors focused on a complete set of TSN requirements and tight time windows and achieved only low utilization of communication resources.
+On the other hand, in \cite{hladik2020complexity}, a first-fit heuristic for a very similar problem was presented (dedicated resources with soft constraints instead of hard ones), and the authors achieved nearly 100\% utilization of the resource.
 This observation triggered the research presented in this paper, concentrating on the principal aspects of scheduling periodic chains on dedicated resources.

-Apart from communications, PSPs apply to manufacturing and maintenance.
-In \cite{Liao2003CorPerMaintanenca,xu2008parallelmaint}, the scheduling problems with (almost) periodic maintenance windows are studied; there, the maintenance task is frequently repeated, while the manufacturing tasks are essentially aperiodic.
-This framework is useful in practice since inspecting the machines periodically reduces the risk of failures.
-A practical application can be found in \cite{wu2014patient}, where the authors schedule patients' non-preemptive treatments around the medical machine's maintenance.